Yukimimiya/SoAMusic/README.md

 This project has 2 steps.
 Firstly, create nomal ABC score using ABC Explore or EasyABC, such as standard Editor/Player.
 Secondly, arranging it to use SoA.
-Because ABC engine on SoA has some uniq specifications, So it can not play normal version of ABC scores.
+Because ABC engine on SoA has some uniq specifications, So it can not play normal version of ABC scores in SoA.

 NOTE: Following all of scores are in alpha-state.
 It will contain some typo, and It may not sound correctly cause SoA some issues.
+Remember SoA itselfs is under construction.

 ## 1.Stones (Ultima Online)
 * Original Score: https://ja.scribd.com/doc/17326501/Sheet-for-Stones-Ultima-Online.